poissonconsulting/chk/dev/articles/chk-families.md

 | `chk_factor`              | `is.factor(x)`                    |
 | `chk_character_or_factor` | `is.character(x) || is.factor(x)` |

-Factors can be specially confusing for users, because despite they are displayed as characters are built in top of integer vectors.
+Factors can be especially confusing for users because, despite being displayed as characters, they are built on top of integer vectors.

 `chk` provides the function [`chk_character_or_factor()`](https://poissonconsulting.github.io/chk/dev/reference/chk_character_or_factor.md)